OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-deployment-configuration.md

 There are other important considerations to keep in mind when deciding to use a custom native fee token.
 Restrictions on the ERC-20 token include:
 * In this version, only tokens with **18** decimals are permitted to be the native token.
-* The token can't be rebasing or have a transfer fee
+* The token can't be rebasing or have a transfer fee.
-* The token must only be transferrable via a call to the token address itself
+* The token must only be transferrable via a call to the token address itself.
-* The token must only be able to set allowance via a call to the token address itself
+* The token must only be able to set allowance via a call to the token address itself.
-* The token must not have a callback on transfer, and more generally a user must not be able to make a transfer to themselves revert
+* The token must not have a callback on transfer, and more generally a user must not be able to make a transfer to themselves revert.

 It is worth reiterating that currently this feature is only supported on **Orbit AnyTrust chains**.
 Additionally, using a native fee token other than ETH adds additional overhead when it comes to ensuring chains are funded properly when posting data to their parent chain.